‘PUBG’ Gets PC And Mobile Updates

-PlayerUnknown’s Battlegrounds (PUBG) was released on December 20, 2017, and since then, it has become one of the most popular player versus player shooter games available.
-The game was initially released for PC and Xbox gamers but the creators eventually released a mobile version on Android and iOS devices and later decided to offer the game on PlayStation 4.
+PlayerUnknown’s Battlegrounds (PUBG) was officially released on December 20, 2017, and since then, it has become one of the most popular competitive shooter games on the market.
+The game was initially released for PC and Xbox gamers, but the creators eventually released a mobile version on Android and iOS devices and later decided to offer the game on PlayStation 4.

-Since its release, the game has received regular updates across all platforms and most recently, the PC and Mobile versions have undergone major changes, according to reports from ComicBook and XDA Developers.
+Since its release, the game has received regular updates across all platforms, and most recently, the PC and Mobile versions have undergone major changes, according to reports from ComicBook and XDA Developers.

-The newest update for PC gamers comes with a new weapon and the Survivor Pass 3: Wild Card, along with several other changes, including an increase in loot spawn rates throughout the maps.
+The newest update for PC gamers comes with a new weapon and the Survivor Pass 3: Wild Card, along with several other changes, including an increase in loot spawn rates.
 When players drop on an island in PUBG, they need to quickly search for items to aid their survival.
-These items are known as “loot” and include guns, medicine, and armor.
-Loot is typically found distributed all over the island but many have complained there simply isn’t enough.
+These items are known as “loot,” and include guns, medicine, and armor.
+Loot is typically found distributed all over the island, but many have complained there simply isn’t enough.
 It seems the creators have heard those complaints and have finally addressed them.

 “The overall item spawn rates on Erangel have been increased,” PUBG outlined on its website.

-There will now be an increased the spawn rate of ARs (12%), DMRs (16%), and SMGs (14%), as well as a slight spawn rate increase for SRs and handguns.
+There will now be an increased the spawn rate of assault rifles (12%), designated marksman rifles (16%), and submachine guns (14%), as well as a slight spawn rate increase for sniper rifles and handguns.

 The spawn rate of attachments has also been changed.